OWASP/owasp-mastg/Document/0x04b-Mobile-App-Security-Testing.md

 In any case, consider exploit scenarios when you perform the risk assessment; don't blindly trust your scanning tool's output.

 #### Penetration Testing (a.k.a.
 Pentesting)

-The classic approach involves all-around security testing of the app's final or near-final build, e.g., the build that's available at the end of the development process.
-For testing at the end of the development process, we recommend the [Mobile App Security Verification Standard (MASVS)](https://github.com/OWASP/owasp-masvs "OWASP MASVS") and the associated checklist.
+A penetration test involves all-around security testing of the app's final or near-final build, e.g., the build that's available at the end of the development process.
+For testing at the end of the development process, we recommend using the [Mobile App Security Verification Standard (MASVS)](https://github.com/OWASP/owasp-masvs "OWASP MASVS") and the associated checklist.
 A typical security test is structured as follows:

 - **Preparation** - defining the scope of security testing, including identifying applicable security controls, the organization's testing goals, and sensitive data.
 More generally, preparation includes all synchronization with the client as well as legally protecting the tester (who is often a third party).
 Remember, attacking a system without written authorization is illegal in many parts of the world!
 - **Intelligence Gathering** - analyzing the **environmental** and **architectural** context of the app to gain a general contextual understanding.